 When you should cancel your car insurance

-Canceling an insurance policy might seem like a good idea under certain circumstances.
-But canceling insurance comes with risks, so it’s best to know when it makes financial sense.
+Canceling an insurance policy might seem like a good idea under certain circumstances, but it comes with some risks.
+It’s best to know when it makes financial sense.
 Here are some circumstances when you should send in your cancellation notice:

-- If you move to another state where your current insurance company does not offer coverage, you’ll need to get a policy from an in-state provider.
+- When you move: If you move to another state where your current insurance company does not offer coverage, you’ll need to get a policy from an in-state provider.
 Arrange for the new policy a few weeks in advance to avoid a lapse in coverage.

-- When you sell a car, with no plans to replace it, you can cancel your auto insurance.
+- When you don’t have a car: When you sell a car with no plans to replace it, you can cancel your auto insurance.
 Never discontinue coverage until the new owner takes possession.

-- If you know nobody in your household will drive a vehicle for an extended period, you may consider canceling its insurance coverage.
+- When no one will be driving: If you know nobody in your household will drive a vehicle for an extended period, you may consider canceling its insurance coverage.
 Some parents drop insurance on their kids’ vehicles when the kids go off to college without taking their cars.
 Before you drop coverage, check with your state’s insurance department to find out if it’s lawful for your parked or stored car to go uninsured.
 If you’re still making payments on the car, find out what coverages the lender will allow you to cancel.

-- You may decide to switch your insurance provider to get a better rate.
+- When you want a better deal: You may decide to switch your insurance provider to get a better rate.
 Always switch to a new policy before dropping your current coverage.
 The end of a policy term is the best time to switch insurers.
 Start shopping for a new insurance company five or six weeks before the end of the policy term, so you’ll have ample time to secure new coverage.

-- If you have an older car you own outright, you might want to drop collision and comprehensive coverages.
+- When you want less coverage: If you have an older car you own outright, you might want to drop collision and comprehensive coverages.
 Consider the risks before dropping any coverage.
 If you discontinue collision and comprehensive, you’ll have to foot the bill if your car is damaged or stolen.